demike/TsUML2/README.md

                             --nomnoml "#arrowSize: 1" "#.interface: fill=#8f8
                             dashed"                                      [array]
+      --outDsl              the path to the output DSL file (nomnoml)   [string] --mermaid             mermaid layouting and styling options (an array of strings, each representing a mermaid line), i.e.:
+                            --mermaid "direction LR"                     [array]
-      --outDsl              the path to the output DSL file (nomnoml)   [string] --outMermaidDsl       the path to the output mermaid DSL file     [string] -m, --memberAssociations  show associations between classes, interfaces, types and their member types    [boolean] [default: false]
+      --outMermaidDsl       the path to the output mermaid DSL file     [string] -m, --memberAssociations  show associations between classes, interfaces, types and their member types    [boolean] [default: false]